 Avoid smooth, shiny surfaces in the kitchen as they can often result in blinding glare that sometimes blocks vision and leads to falls.
 Older people, especially those with macular degeneration and cataracts are much more sensitive to glare.

 Seniors may cut themselves accidentally with sharp knives while looking for other kitchen utensils if they’re all in the same drawer.
-To avoid these injuries keep the knives separately from other cutlery and always at the same place.
+To avoid these injuries keep the knives separately from other cutlery and always in the same place.
 Using a knife rack can be a good solution.

 Any kitchen device can be potentially hazardous for the elderly.
 That’s why it’s so important to keep the number of gadgets to a minimum in the kitchen and only use those that are really necessary.

-If your elderly loved ones need an electric kettle, purchase them one that has an automatic shut-off feature.
+If your elderly loved ones need an electric kettle, purchase one that has an automatic shut-off feature.

 Bending and stretching are more dangerous for seniors as they tend to lose their balance easily.
-That’s why it’s so important to make sure that all often used kitchen tools are stored on easy to reach shelves.
+That’s why it’s so important to make sure that all often used kitchen tools are stored on easy-to-reach shelves.
 It’s also a good idea to have those items always in the same place so it’s easier for your loved ones to remember where they can find them.